IciIcifur/JavaHW_4/README.md

 ### Functionality:

+- you may define custom parameters of simulation in `Main.java` file:

-- allows custom house's number of floors (**check window parameters**), FPS, title of the window, maximum people per floor.
+    - custom house's number of floors (**check window parameters before changing**);

+    - custom FPS;

+    - custom title of the window;

+    - custom maximum people per floor.
 - generates people with random orders on floors of many-floored house.
 - attempts to minimize waiting time and total elevators' mileage.